 Much like the Focusrite Scarlett 2i2, the MOTU M2 is an audio interface perfect for home studios.

-It has two channels, which, as I said before, gives you the ability to record guitar and vocals simultaneously.
+It has two channels, which, as I said before, allow you to record guitar and vocals simultaneously.

 One of the things I like about the MOTU M2 is that it has a small colored display on the front to provide the necessary information.
 I find that more helpful than the flickering red and green lights on the Focusrite’s.

-There are more options available if you have a brand preference.
-One of those other options would be the PreSonus Studio 24c USB-C Audio Interface.
+If you have a brand preference, there are more options available.
+One of those other options is the PreSonus Studio 24c USB-C Audio Interface.

 Adapters To Connect Audio Interfaces To Smartphones & Tablets